Jaseela-Thayyil/HR-Attrition-Analytics-Dashboard/README.md

        Created a comprehensive, interactive dashboard with visuals like pie charts, bar charts, and scatter plots.

        Connected multiple data sources and created calculated measures for in-depth analysis.
+# Dashboards:-
+#### 1. Excel Dashboard
+ Focus on attrition and active employee distribution.

+ Department and gender-based visualizations.